 If you’re dealing with a sensitive problem, or a project involving a lot of valuable intellectual property, crowdsourcing may be one step too far.
 Although these problems may still benefit from collective intelligence, they may not be appropriate to turn over to a crowd.

 While crowdsourcing is a powerful way to unlock innovation, it involves a lack of control - especially when involving online communities.
-Unless you oversee these projects closely, they can turn into PR liabilities and can threaten brand reputation.

 Also, bear in mind that once you turn a question or problem over to a crowd, you may be stuck with a less than ideal solution.
 Just consider the colorful examples of Boaty McBoatface, or the crowdsourced concert itinerary sending Justin Bieber to North Korea.